-10 Year Cost Forecast Summary
+10 Year Cost Forecast Summary s

 £000s

 Low High

 Welsh Government Cost 6,260 7,829

 Local Authorities Cost 10,863 14,841

 Total 17,123 22,670

-8.5.59 The intention of the Bill is that the visitor levy will raise additional revenue for those local authorities who chose to implement it.
+8.5.63 The intention of the Bill is that the visitor levy will raise additional revenue for those local authorities who chose to implement it.
 We anticipate the earliest point a visitor levy can be in place in any part of Wales is 2027, therefore, it is intended that from 1 April 2028 any ongoing administration costs will be recovered from levy receipts

 - collected by the WRA before remittance to local authorities.
-As a result, there will be no ongoing net cost to Welsh Government budgets. - 8.5.60 There is a risk that it may not be possible to recover sufficient levy receipts to cover the costs of administration if not enough local authorities opt to use a levy, or if revenues are lower than WRA operating costs.
-If this scenario did arise, Welsh Government would need to cover the remaining administration costs as holding responsibility under TCMA for the funding of WRA's functions.
+As a result, there will be no ongoing net cost to Welsh Government budgets. - 8.5.64 However, to mitigate the risk of high operating costs exceeding levy receipts, the Bill includes a regulation-making power for Welsh Ministers to 'cap' the WRA's deductions of revenues to account for their operating costs.
+Additionally, Welsh Government is funding the setup costs and ongoing administrative costs.
+This means that WRA costs will only ever be deducted from revenues so there are negligible upfront costs for a principal council seeking to introduce a levy. - 8.5.65 There is a risk that it may not be possible to recover sufficient levy receipts to cover the costs of administration if not enough local authorities opt to use a levy, or if revenues are lower than the WRA's operating costs.
+If this scenario did arise, Welsh Government would need to cover the remaining administration costs as holding responsibility under TCMA for the funding of the WRA's functions.